As I was learning how to detox naturally with food, supplements, and a respect for nature, tuning into mercury finally allowed me to move forward.

 I created a group on Facebook called Whole 30 for Beginners facebook.com/groups/30beginners

 Protein Shakes, protein, fat and magnesium

 After years of playing with almost $2k in supplements(I’m up to over $4k now.
 I “went pro” with this “hobby”), I found a set of nutrient powders that help me move forward much easier than handfuls of pills and a lot of time prepping food.
 Several years later I’ve invested even more into supplements and still use nutritional protein powders.

 Coffee enemas and Liver support

-Over time I had found several supplements or products that helped me support my liver.
+Over time I’ve found several supplements or products that helped me support my liver.

 - Digestive Bitters stimulate digestion https://amzn.to/3bixVgE

 - Uva Ursi helps Urinary health as well https://amzn.to/2yfgcZe

 - TMG(Betaine) https://amzn.to/46nhsEs

 - Choline Bitartrate https://amzn.to/2VixI7E phosphatidylcholine is a better form, or we should go extremely slow with bitartrate